OUR ADOPTABLE PETS:

 *Adoption fees may vary.
 Please see the pet’s bio that you are interested in for specific adoption fee.

 **Please note; we are all volunteers with families, jobs, pets and often foster pets in our care.
 We are not paid for the volunteer work we do for the animals we rescue, so please be patient with us through the adoption process.
 The adoption process varies from pet to pet, but we will typically contact you before our next adoption event if you are selected for a meet.
-We know you are very excited about adopting, but it may take a little time, and you are always welcome to email us directly at email@example.com with any questions, but please do not call our Thrift Store for updates.
+We know you are very excited about adopting, but it may take a little time, and you are always welcome to submit a Contact Us form with any questions, but please do not call our Thrift Store for updates.
 Our rescue volunteers cannot be reached at our Thrift Store.
 Thank you for your understanding.

 **We will hold applications for 3 months.
-If you have applied to adopt a pet, and they were adopted by another applicant or you were not selected for that pet, you may email us at firstname.lastname@example.org if you see another pet you are interested in adopting.
+If you have applied to adopt a pet, and they were adopted by another applicant or you were not selected for that pet, you may submit a Contact Us form if you see another pet you are interested in adopting.
 We are happy to screen your existing application for another pet.
 If it has been over 3 months since you applied, or there have been significant changes in your household (number of people, number of pets, new address, etc.) or any changes in your vet history, please submit a new application.

 Their spay/neuter is also covered with their adoption and will be done at our vet within 2 weeks after they receive their 16 week vaccinations from PPAR.
 The spay/neuter must be done at our vet.

-Due to the training needs and one on one attention that a growing puppy requires, Peppermint Pig Animal Rescue may choose not to adopt a puppy to a home who is currently raising another puppy.
+Due to the training needs and one on one attention that a growing puppy requires to become a well-rounded, stable adult dog, Peppermint Pig Animal Rescue may choose not to adopt a puppy to a home who is currently raising another puppy.

 All of our adoptable rescue pets reside in loving foster homes until they are adopted.
 We do not have a physical shelter/kennel that they stay in.
 We learn so much more about each dog by having them in foster homes instead of kennels, which helps us place each dog in the best forever home to fit his/her needs and personality.